 This website attempts to present a very large amount of science-based information based upon quoted scientific papers.
 Almost all papers quoted are "open-label" and readers are strongly encouraged to download and study all references.

-The most important part of Website is the drop-down section on specific diseases.
-However, for an insight into how rapamycin might work, the papers of Mikhail Blagosklonny presented below should be reviewed.
-This office considers Blagosklonny to be one the foremost scientists/physicians of the past 100 years.
+The most important part of Website is the drop-down section on specific diseases, especially Disease A and Neurodegeneration.
+However, for an understanding into of how rapamycin might work, the papers presenting the theory of Mikhail Blagosklonny presented below should be reviewed.

-I received my MD degree in 1967 when I graduated from SUNY Downstate Medical Center; I have been a physician for 50 years.
+I have been a physician for over 50 years, having received my MD degree in 1967 when I graduated from SUNY Downstate Medical Center.
 I also earned a BA degree from George Washington University and a JD degree from Hofstra Law School.
 I am Board certified in Anatomic, Clinical and Forensic Pathology.
-I believe in fact-based science proven in the research laboratory.
+I believe in fact-based science.

 "Aging and Immortality, Quasi-Programmed Senescence and Its Pharmacologic Inhibition", 2006, marks the dawn of anti-aging medicine.
 The paper presents a radical new theory of aging and a pharmacologic manner to inhibit aging and age-related disease.
 Its significance for medical treatment is of the same order of importance as the introduction of the germ theory of infectious disease some 150 years earlier.
 However, the germ theory of disease had to wait 70 years until 1928, for the discovery of Penicillin by Alexander Fleming to have an effective antibiotic; the Blagosklonny theory of aging came with an effective treatment already available as a prescription drug.